-606.5 ARREST WARRANTS
+606.4 ARREST WARRANTS

-If an officer reasonably believes that serving an arrest warrant may pose a higher risk than commonly faced on a daily basis, the officer should complete the risk assessment form and submit it to the appropriate supervisor and the operations director for review and classification of risk.
+If an officer reasonably believes that serving an arrest warrant may pose a higher risk than commonly faced on a daily basis, the officer should advise the watch commander of the intention to serve the warrant and the Lieutenant shall be notified.
+If the Lieutenant approves of the service of the warrant, a written operations plan shall be prepared prior to the warrant service and the watch commander shall conduct an operational and safety briefing to all participating personnel prior to warrant service.